IslandViewPTA/islandview-pta-site/content/news/2021-06-newsletter.md

 ## You're INCREDIBLE

-**THANK YOU** **to all those who supported the Island View PTA throughout an incredibly challenging and unpredictable year!** We are so grateful for the phenomenal support from families and the MANY opportunities your contributions make possible for Island View staff and students. **Please mark your calendars for a few final events, including the Color Run on June 19th.**
+**THANK YOU** **to all those who supported the Island View PTA throughout an incredibly challenging and unpredictable year!** We are so grateful for the phenomenal support from families and the MANY opportunities your contributions make possible for Island View students and staff. **Please mark your calendars for a few final events, including the Color Run on June 19th.**

 {{< cta >}}